Fram Cq

 How does Fram Cq spend its money?

 Fram Cq directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Fram Cq tax-deductible?